-The Coronavirus Aid, Relief, and Economic Security Act, or CARES Act, signed into law in March, has placed most federal student loans into “administrative forbearance”; monthly payments are not required from March 13 to Sept.
-30, 2020.
+The Coronavirus Aid, Relief, and Economic Security Act, or CARES Act, signed into law in March and then extended in August, has placed most federal student loans into “administrative forbearance”; monthly payments are not required from March 13 to Dec.
+31, 2020.
 (If you already made a payment between March 13 and April 10, you can contact your lender about having it refunded.)
 This forbearance will not count against your credit record.

 If you can afford it, you can also opt out of the administrative forbearance and keep making payments during this time.
 This option can help pay down the balance of your loan faster, as interest will not accrue during the forbearance period.

 Important note: Eligible federal student loans are automatically put into forbearance at no additional charge to you; so if you receive a call or email offering forbearance if you pay a processing fee, it’s a scam.
 (Use the FTC’s complaint assistant to report it.)